-Whenever the election laws require a filing with or an action by an official, such filing or action shall be performed before 5 o'clock in the afternoon of the stipulated day.
+Whenever the election laws require a filing with or an action by an official, such filing or action shall be performed before 5:00 PM on the stipulated day.
 The clerk's office shall be open between the hours of 3 p.m. and 5 p.m.
 RSA 652:20.